Ghosty1667/Ebook-and-Other-Projects/README.md

-# A short a quick project.
+# A short and quick project.

 Following Brad Traversy guide to bootstrap 5, I created 2 pages based on this course within react.